dCache/dcache/docs/TheBook/src/main/markdown/config-nfs.md

 as they might spoof request credentials.

 - **insecure**
 The opposite of **secure** option.
-The use of privileged port by a client is not require.
+The use of privileged port by a client is not required.
 This is the *default* value.

 - **lt=**
 A colon separated ordered list of pnfs layouts that offered to the client.
 The valid values are: